-To avoid the virtual ‘can of works’, businesses need to have an appropriate Remote access policy that outlines the dos and do not of accessing business assets.
+To avoid the virtual ‘can of worms’, businesses need to have an appropriate Remote Access Policy that outlines the dos and don’t when accessing business assets.

-To make life a little easier, Tech Republic have published a Remote access policy template for businesses to use as a baseline when setting the rules for users and their devices.
+To make life a little easier, we have published a Remote Work Policy Template (@ https://ictaa.com.au) for businesses to use as a baseline when setting the rules for users and their devices.

 Remote Access: Top 3 Security Risks

 Some of the most common security risks associated with ineffective remote management include: